philz-stizles/youverify-backend/README.md

 ## How TO TEST

-- Clone the repo:
+- Clone the repo
-- Ensure that you have Docker running on your system: (Download Docker)[]
+- Ensure that you have Docker running on your system: [Download Docker](https://www.docker.com/products/docker-desktop)
 - Ensure that you have internet connect.
 - Navigate to the micro-service project root an run: